tmathis720/kryst/README.md

 mpirun -n 4 cargo run --example mpi_parallel_demo --features mpi mpirun -n 2 cargo run --example mpi_amg_gmres_demo --features mpi
 ```

+**Note**: Large Matrix Market example files (*.mtx) are excluded from the published crate to stay within size limits.
+The `matrix_market_demo` example will auto-generate test data if the example files are not found.
+For the complete Matrix Market example files, clone the repository from GitHub.

 ### Command-line Examples
 ```bash